KipCrossing/OpenEM/README.md

 ## Amplifying the signal

 One of the objectives with the transmitter coil it to maximise the current flowing through it.
-According to the law of Biot-Savart, the magnetic flux density is directly proportional to to current I
+According to the law of Biot-Savart [(Pappas 1983)](https://link-springer-com.ezproxy1.library.usyd.edu.au/content/pdf/10.1007%2FBF02721552.pdf), the magnetic flux density is directly proportional to to current I

 ![alt text](Images/bsav.png)